 From 27 miles of shoreline, 19 of which are beaches, to a network of channels and islands that are good for windsurfers and water skiers, Mission Bay Park has a little something for everyone.

 Other outdoor attractions at the park include bike paths, walking paths, basketball courts, volleyball courts, playgrounds, picnic spaces, and sailboat rentals if you want to get out on the water.

 Located in the Laguna Mountains east of San Diego, Mount Laguna is a good place for easy mountain hiking, mountain biking, and dramatic vistas.

 Although it gets busier on the weekends, it’s actually a pretty secluded place with trails that aren’t overly trafficked for most of the week.
 You will need a pass in order to go hiking here, which you can pick up in the park store.

 You can either make it a weekend trip and go camping or just go for a day hike to spend some time in nature near the city.
 Mount Laguna is only about an hour drive from downtown San Diego.

-The park is located right on the harbor, near plenty of other San Diego attractions, and it’s a good spot to visit on a hot day to cool off with the whole family.
+The park is located right on the harbor, near plenty of other San Diego attractions, and it’s a good spot to visit on a hot day for some family fun in San Diego.